-I am a wireless systems engineer with Intel Corp, currently working in the connectivity standards group.
+I am a wireless systems engineer with Intel Corp, currently a member of the connectivity standards group.
 My areas of expertise are 5G, 802.11/WiFi, millimeter-wave, LTE/LTE-Advanced, prototyping, dynamic spectrum access, cognitive radios, and indoor positioning.

 Before joining Intel, I was a member of the Mobile Solutions Lab (MSL), Samsung Semiconductor, in San Diego, CA, working in both cellular modem implementation and applied research.
 Prior to Samsung, I was an Assistant Professor at Virginia Tech, where my research was mainly focused on dynamic spectrum access and cognitive radio networks.
 While with Virginia Tech, I also conducted research in the areas of millimeter-wave (60 GHz) system design, source localization, interference cancellation, and network scalability analysis.
 I spent the summer of 2004 with the Corporate Technology Group of Intel Corp.

 I received the B.S. and M.S. from the State University of Campinas